Finance & Loans

-If a company’s revenue is in its local currency and that currency should devalue, or if a foreign currency strengthens, foreign currency borrowing obligations will increase.
+If a company’s revenue is in its local currency and that currency devalues, or if a foreign currency strengthens, foreign currency borrowing obligations will increase.
 This will potentially threaten the company’s continuity.
-As FMO, we can provides local currency financing that can reduce your risk of losses from such currency mismatches.
+As FMO, we can provide local currency financing that reduces your risk of losses from such currency mismatches.

 Only few local banks are in a position to manage foreign currency mismatches – and foreign banks often do not have the facilities to offer local currency loans with longer tenures as this requires currency risk management.

 For more information please click here to download our leaflet about Managing Your Currency Risk (pdf).

 Our credit enhancement products provide guarantee structures to private sector companies and financial institutions in emerging markets.

 FMO primarily offers credit guarantees for the following financial instruments:

 - Capital market transactions (bond issues, securitizations)

 We structure our guarantees to meet the needs of the borrower, the market and the targeted creditors.
 In the case of trade facilities, it is common to share risks with another party such as the confirming bank.
 As part of our syndicated lending program, FMO may also act as underwriter for (a portion of) the guarantee.